 The bauxite-capped Niyamgiri hills soak up the monsoon’s rain, giving rise to more than a hundred perennial streams and rivers, including the Vamshadhara river.
 These streams provide the water that is vital for the communities who live in the hills, and provide critical drinking and irrigation water for those in the plains, where drought and starvation have made national news.
 The Vamshadhara provides drinking and irrigation water to millions of people in the states of Odisha and Andhra Pradesh.
 Over centuries, the Dongria have helped to maintain the rich biodiversity of their forests, where tigers, leopards, giant squirrels and sloth bears roam.

-Vedanta Resources is a London-listed, FTSE 100 mining company founded by Indian billionaire Anil Agarwal, who remains its Chairman and owns more than 50% of the shares.
-The Dongria would suffer immeasureable loss if the mine were built; their present good health, self-sufficiency, identity as a people and detailed knowledge of their environment would be destroyed.
-A large proportion of the benefits would go to one man: Anil Agarwal.
+Vedanta Resources is a London-listed, former FTSE 100 mining company founded by Indian billionaire Anil Agarwal, who remains its Chairman and owns more than 50% of the shares.
+Had the mine gone ahead, the Dongria would have suffered immeasurable loss; their present good health, self-sufficiency, identity as a people and detailed knowledge of their environment would have been destroyed.
+A large proportion of the benefits would have gone to one man: Anil Agarwal.

 Even before receiving permission to mine, Vedanta built a refinery in the town of Lanjigarh, and started to work on the conveyor belt that would bring the bauxite straight down from the hills to the refinery.
 The refinery was approved by the government on the condition that no forest would be used; yet the claim was ‘patently false’ – Vedanta annexed 60 hectares of village forest, vital for local communities.
 The refinery also completely destroyed Kinari village, displacing over a hundred Majhi Kondh families to a settlement known locally as ‘the rehab colony’.This is a walled compound of concrete houses, circled with barbed wire.
 Residents have no farmland, and although some work as labourers for Vedanta, most survive on handouts.